-We now recall two basic results, originally due to Yoshioka, about isomorphisms between moduli spaces of sheaves over K3 surfaces coming from Fourier-Mukai transforms.
-Yoshioka's theorems are stated in a more general setting.
-Here we present simplified adapted proofs for the convenience of the reader.
-In this section we will only consider the Fourier-Mukai transform whose kernel is the ideal of the diagonal (for K3 surfaces) or the Poincar\'e bundle (for Abelian surfaces).
+We now recall two basic results, originally due to Yoshioka, about isomorphisms between moduli spaces of sheaves over K3 or Abelian surfaces coming from Fourier-Mukai transforms.
+Yoshioka's theorems are stated in a more general setting: here we present simplified adapted proofs for the convenience of the reader.
+We will only consider the Fourier-Mukai transform whose kernel is the ideal of the diagonal (for K3 surfaces) or the Poincar\'e bundle (for Abelian surfaces).

 We need the following notation: if $S$ a projective K3, we let $\Delta\subseteq S\times S$ be the diagonal and $\mathcal{I}$ the ideal of $\Delta$.
 We have an exact sequence of coherent sheaves on $S\times S$: